Estimate Time10 min

 More to explore

-1. You could lose money by investing in a money market fund.
+You could lose money by investing in a money market fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Fidelity Investments and its affiliates, the fund's sponsor, have no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.
+An investment in the fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Fidelity Investments and its affiliates, the fund’s sponsor, is not required to reimburse the fund for losses, and you should not expect that the sponsor will provide financial support to the fund at any time, including during periods of market stress.

-2. You could lose money by investing in a money market fund.
-Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Fidelity Investments and its affiliates, the fund's sponsor, have no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.
 3. Fixed annuities available at Fidelity are issued by third-party insurance companies, which are not affiliated with any Fidelity Investments company.
 These products are distributed by Fidelity Insurance Agency, Inc., and, for certain products, by Fidelity Brokerage Services, Member NYSE, SIPC r1'.
 A contract's financial guarantees are solely the responsibility of and are subject to the claims-paying ability of the issuing insurance company.
 4. Withdrawals of taxable amounts from an annuity are subject to ordinary income tax, and, if taken before age 59½, may be subject to a 10% IRS penalty.

 For the purposes of FDIC insurance coverage limits, all depository assets of the account holder at the institution issuing the CD will generally be counted toward the aggregate limit (usually $250,000) for each applicable category of account.
 FDIC insurance does not cover market losses.
 All the new-issue brokered CDs Fidelity offers are FDIC insured.
 In some cases, CDs may be purchased on the secondary market at a price that reflects a premium to their principal value.
 This premium is ineligible for FDIC insurance.
 For details on FDIC insurance limits, visit FDIC.gov.